More formula shipments to come as Biden addresses shortage - NewsBreak

 U.S. regulators and Abbott announced an agreement last month that would help pave the way for reopening the plant, though production has not restarted.

-The White House did not respond to a request for comment on why Abbott was not included in Wednesday’s meeting.Formula shortage threatens babies with medical conditions
+The White House did not respond to a request for comment on why Abbott was not included in Wednesday’s meeting.Midlothian woman convicted of conspiring to embezzle more than $1 million from client’s escrow account

 The most recent snapshot indicates a 70% shortage.